MattieBelt/mattie-strapi-bundle/docs/content/en/quick-start.md

 ### 5. Configure the plugin and provider

-After the packages have been installed we can configure the Search plugin and Algolia provider in the `./config/plugins.js` file with the following example below.
+After the packages have been installed we can configure the Search plugin and the Algolia provider in the `./config/plugins.js` file with the following example below.
 If the `plugins.js` file doesn't exist you can create a new file.

 ```js [./config/plugins.js]
 'use strict';